 Causes of Cervical Spondylotic Myelopathy

-STET can cause serious neck pain, often because of problems with nearby soft tissues.
+CSM can cause serious neck pain, often because of problems with nearby soft tissues.
 The normal effects of aging can wear down the muscles, ligaments, and nerves, along with the spine’s bones and joints resulting in neck pain and pain in the upper back, shoulders, or arms.
 The leading causes of spinal cord compression include:

 - Cervical Disk Degeneration – Between each vertebra are flat, round, intervertebral disks which enable spinal flexibility, strength, and support.
 These disks have a high water content that decreases around the age of 40 and older.
-This shrinks the space between vertebrae which in turn wear down the disks and causes spinal cord compression.
+This shrinks the space between vertebrae which in turn wears down the disks and causes spinal cord compression.

 - Inflammatory Diseases – Certain inflammatory diseases, such as rheumatoid arthritis, target neck joints, especially in the upper neck, resulting in severe pain and stiffness in the neck.
 This can also compress the spinal cord.